heckmon/flutter_code_crafter/docs/AICompletion.md

 #### required parameters:
 - `apiKey` : Your Claude API key.
 - `model` : The model to use for completion.
-- `version` : The version of the Claude model to use.

 ### 4. `Grok()`
 #### required parameters: